 23.3: Because Sunny Side Up promotes the use and development of open source software, our general rule of thumb is that generic code developed in the course of a project should be placed in the public domain unless there is a good reason not to do so.
 Clients will benefit substantially from previous open source releases and so, in the same spirit, Sunny Side Up expects all their Clients to provide some level of support to open source software development.

-25.2: Sunny Side Up reserves the right to cancel any Agreement for any project that it deems to be adversely affecting its triple bottom line.
+24.2: Sunny Side Up reserves the right to cancel any Agreement for any project that it deems to be adversely affecting its triple bottom line.
 For example, Sunny Side Up will not be involved in developing websites with deceitful content.
-Sunny Side Up will notify the Client as soon as they become aware it deems the Client’s Project unacceptable under this policy.
-Sunny Side Up will try to help the client find a suitable, alternative service provider.
+Sunny Side Up will notify the Client as soon as we become aware it deems the Client’s Project unacceptable under this condition.

 Other pages in the Services section: